 Interdisciplinary Option (9-12): Students wishing to take courses outside the department may count up to 12 hours of those courses toward the degree.
 Those courses may fulfill some of the foregoing requirements (e.g., critical theory).
 Students should consult with their supervisory committees when choosing electives.

-Language: Students must demonstrate evidence of a competent knowledge of a natural language other than modern English
+Language: Students must demonstrate evidence of a competent knowledge of a natural language other than modern English must complete at least 30 hours of graduate courses (i.e., courses that carry 500-level credit).

 MA English (Literature)